K-12 Administrator Certification Programs

 Special Student Course Work

 The Department of Educational Leadership and Policy Analysis will accept a maximum of six (6) credits of special student course work toward the completion of any certification program.
-Contact the Office of Adult and Student Services.
+Contact the Office of Adult, Career and Student Services.
 If more than 6 credits are required to complete the license, a student must apply for admission as a graduate student.

 Transfer credits must have been taken in accredited graduate level programs.
 Requests for evaluation of previous non UW-Madison course work requires submission of transcripts and course descriptions.